Fennel: Cultivation

 Fennel has become naturalized along roadsides, in pastures, and in other open sites in many regions, including northern Europe, the United States, southern Canada, and much of Asia and Australia.
-It propagates well by both root crown and seed and is considered an invasive species and a weed in Australia and the United States.
-It can drastically alter the composition and structure of many plant communities, including grasslands, coastal scrub, riparian, and wetland communities.
+It propagates well by both root crown and seed and is considered an invasive species and a weed in Australia and the U.S. It can drastically alter the composition and structure of many plant communities, including grasslands, coastal scrub, riparian, and wetland communities.
 It appears to do this by outcompeting native species for light, nutrients, and water and perhaps by exuding allelopathic substances that inhibit the growth of other plants.
 In western North America, fennel can be found from the coastal and inland wildland–urban interface east into hill and mountain areas, excluding desert habitats.
 On Santa Cruz Island, California for example, fennel has achieved 50 to 90% absolute cover.

 Production

 As grouped by the United Nations Food and Agriculture Organization, production data for fennel are combined with similar spices - anise, star anise, and coriander.
 In 2014, India produced 60% of the world output of fennel, with China and Bulgaria as leading secondary producers.